atomgalaxy/talk-functional-cpp/text.md

+# (Fun)-ctional c++ and the M-word

 It's dangerous to go alone!
 Take this!

 We want to let the compiler prove our code.

 But we need to prove our code too!
-You do it intuitively, otherwise your code wouldn't work.
-Then we make little programs that check the proofs in our head make sense.
+We do it intuitively, otherwise our code wouldn't work.

+We make little programs that check the proofs in our head make sense.
 We call these tests.
 But tests only check for obvious errors in our thinking, but they don't check for all of them.
 We should use the tools at our disposal.

 The most important tool we have is our brain, and it doesn't fit a whole lot.
 That's why we need ways of breaking down *solutions*, not just the problems we're working on.
 The less input to your proof, the easier it is.

+## Disclaimers

+**This is slide code.**

+I omitted at least constexpr propagation, SFINAE, nicer errors, compiletime-speed enhancements, lots of niceness, automatic inference, and tons of other stuff.

+C++ is not made for this.
+Yet.
+I have proposals in flight that will make this better.
+A bit.

+The errors are bad.

+The compile times are worse.

+The runtime performance is actually pretty great (something something aliasing inlining constprop).

+When in doubt, do the simple thing.

+The examples are kinda contrived, but I swear it pays off in the large.

+I'll also be using the word "monad" very loosely - definitely not the way mathematics defines it.
+"Monad" really just means "compositional context" for the purposes of this talk.
+It's technically some kind of mix of Functor, Applicative, Monad, and pattern matching.

+I'm omitting all of the metaprogramming.

+# History

 Also, in the beginning, there was chaos. [picture of cable mess]